 Tip #1 Make sure you are pricing your baked goods for profit

-Optimizing your bakery menu for profit means that you are going to be deciding what to sell based on how much profit each menu item makes.
+Optimizing your bakery menu for profit means that you will be deciding what to sell based on how much profit each menu item makes.

 You’ll need to understand all the costs associated with making your products.
 If you need help brushing up on recipe costs, overhead, labor, and mark-up, then be sure to check out The Perfect Pricing Method, a step-by-step crash course in pricing that will save you $$ in no time!

-You’ll need to be able to identify the items on your menu that give you the highest profit margins.
+You’ll need to identify the items on your menu that give you the highest profit margins.

 Cinnamon rolls can be a high-profit item!